European Mollusks

 Particular attention is paid to the completeness of the species, the quality of the information and images provided, extensive literature references and links to further information, as well as a self-explanatory identification process supported by illustrations and an extensive glossary.
 More details about the objectives can be found on the page About this database.

-Some data about the current content and extent of the database can be found on this page in the section Statistics.
+Some data about the current content and extent of the database can be found there in the section Statistics.

-If you are looking for information on a specific species, you can go there directly via the taxon search.
+Particular species can be found in a longer taxon tree by taxon search.
 Just enter genus and species names, or characteristic parts thereof.
 If you are not sure whether the name corresponds to the current taxonomic status, you can also include synonyms in the search.
-The database contains the most important synonyms used in recent literature.
+The database contains the most synonyms, in particular those used in recent literature.

 Target group

-This site is aimed at people interested in nature across the entire spectrum of 'scientific', i.e. at specialized scientists as well as at scientifically interested amateurs.
+This website is aimed at people interested in nature across the entire spectrum of 'scientific', i.e. at specialized scientists as well as at scientifically interested amateurs.
 Whether you are studying a specific group of mollusks, taking care of a collection in a museum, studying material from an excursion or just having made an interesting find, it can be a valuable support.
-In particular, laypersons who help with their observations to extend knowledge of the distribution of species are also invited to use this tool for better validity of the data collected in this way.
+In particular, laypersons who help with their observations to extend knowledge of biodiversity are also invited to use this tool for better validity of the data collected in this way.

 Identifying mollusks